unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 The next sections will show how to use it for each use case.

+> [!WARNING]
+> All the assets used by Uno.Resizetizer should be lower case and don't have special characters.
+You can use `_` to separate words.

 ### UnoImage

 `UnoImage` is the build action used for images that will be part of the app.